-Dr Derine Louw (BSc, Hons BSc, MDIAC, MSc, PhD) started her private practice in 2020, after working as a senior psychologist at Stikland Psychiatric Hospital in Bellville, Cape Town since 2010.
-Her focus is on therapeutic interventions in child, adolescent and adult mental health with a special interest in mood and anxiety disorders, body-focused repetitive behaviours (hair-pulling, skin picking), as well as working with siblings and care givers of children with special needs.
-Intervention modalities include Gestalt Therapy, Dialectical Behaviour Therapy, Psychodynamic Therapy, Cognitive Behavioural Therapy and BrainWorking Recursive Therapy.
-Both individual and group sessions form part of her service.
+Dr Derine Louw started a private practice in 2020, after working as a senior psychologist at Stikland Psychiatric Hospital in Bellville, Cape Town since 2010.
+Her focus is on therapeutic interventions in adolescent and adult mental health with a special interest in mood and anxiety disorders, body focused repetitive behaviours, trauma and grief.

 Derine obtained her PhD in 2019, which focused on cognitive training as an intervention for patients with hair-pulling disorder.
 Both quantitative and qualitative methods were employed, as she believes that the patient’s experience of mental illness – their story, is just as important as the statistical information gathered during research.
 This study paved the way for her interest in Body Focused Repetitive Behaviours (hair-pulling, skin-picking, nail-biting etc).